-Materiality analysis to identify sustainability Issues
+Materiality analysis to identify sustainability issues

-Materiality principles has been applied for the identification of significant social, environmental and economic issues.
+Materiality principles have been applied for the identification of significant ESG issues specifically environment.
 On the basis of significance, we categorized our plans as short, medium and long-term.
 This approach results in shorter, focused and sustainable solutions to these issues.